 Increasing protein intake can boost energy levels, reduce jitteriness, agitation and mood swings, improve sleep, and sharpen brain function.

-Good sources of protein include fish, organic chicken, grass-fed meats, cultured natural yoghurt, organic eggs, seeds, nuts, nut butters and milks, quinoa, hummus, tahini, tempeh, green peas and Healthy Chef Protein.
+Good protein sources include fish, organic chicken, grass-fed meats, cultured natural yoghurt, organic eggs, seeds, nuts, nut butter and milk, quinoa, hummus, tahini, tempeh, green peas and Healthy Chef Protein.

-Mediation is an effective tool to calm your mind and allows us to clear away the information overload that builds up and contributes to our stress.
-Some forms of meditation are: guided meditation, mindfulness meditation, Qi gong, Tai chi, focused breathing, and yoga.
+Mediation is an effective tool to calm your mind and clear away the information overload that builds up and contributes to our stress.
+Some forms of meditation are guided meditation, mindfulness meditation, Qi gong, Tai chi, focused breathing, and yoga.

 Switch off your devices and unplug from technology.
 This can be a difficult one for most people, myself included.
 However, unplugging is one that can have the greatest impact as we use our devices every day.

-In fact, the constant texts, emails, phone calls, dings and notifications from our devices actually release cortisol by keeping our brains on “high alert” and increase your feelings of distraction.
+The constant texts, emails, phone calls, dings and notifications from our devices release cortisol by keeping our brains on "high alert" and increase our feelings of distraction.

-Try turning off your notifications or only checking your phone at scheduled times during the day, to reduce distraction.
-If you're heading on holidays, why not try a total digital detox?
+Try turning off your notifications or only checking your phone at scheduled times during the day to reduce distraction.
+If you're heading on holiday, why not try a total digital detox?

 Research has shown that our adrenal glands recover best when we go to bed between 9 and 10 pm.
-This will also help you avoid a late evening cortisol spike which could make it harder to get to sleep and sleep soundly.
+This will also help you avoid a late evening cortisol spike, making it harder to get to sleep and sleep soundly.